 The following social media management tools and apps can access Facebook's alt text field when scheduling posts:

-The following social media management tools and apps can access Twitter's alt text field when scheduling posts:
+The following social media management tools and apps can access Twitter/X's alt text field when scheduling posts:

 The following social media management tools and apps can access Instagram's alt text field when scheduling posts: